When Should I Begin Off-leash Training With My Puppy?

 Consistency and Patience

 Off-leash training is a gradual process that requires consistency and patience.
 You must set clear expectations for your puppy and consistently reinforce desired behaviors.
-Be patient with your puppy's , as each dog learns at their own pace.
+Be patient with your puppy's progress, as each dog learns at their own pace.
 Celebrate even the smallest successes and be prepared to adjust your training approach if needed.
 Remember, building trust and a strong bond with your puppy is just as important as achieving off-leash freedom.

 Professional Trainer Assistance